 One thing that hasn’t changed is my passion for helping others on their path to optimal health.

 Currently, my focus is working with people who are recovering from an injury, living with a health condition, or experiencing chronic stress, persistent back, hip, or pelvic pain or issues associated with poor posture.

 Whether you’re seeking relief from stress, aches, and pain, or you want to improve your posture, strength and flexibility, or you struggle with making sustainable lifestyle changes, I’m dedicated to helping you achieve your personal goals.

-Through working with me you will learn self-care practices, mind-body exercises, tools, and techniques to help you build strength and resilience, move with ease and freedom, live with less tension and stress, and become your best self – mind, body & soul.
+Through working with me you will learn self-care practices, mind-body exercises, and tools to build strength and resilience, move with ease and freedom, live with less stress, and become your best self – mind, body & soul.

 I offer private (1:1) and small group yoga, movement education, and coaching as well as wellness workshops and retreats.

 Creating lasting change doesn’t happen by accident; it happens by choice – with intention.

 Little by little, step by step, movement by movement, you will get there.

 You are stronger and more capable and resilient than you think.